Rangers' Adam Fox would love to play All-Star Game at UBS Arena

 “Yeah, it’d be very cool,” the Rangers defenseman said after participating in his first All-Star Game on Saturday at FLA Live Arena.
 “I’d have a lot of friends and family if it was there.
 Long Island is a great hockey town.
 The fans there are passionate.”

-Fox and the Metropolitan Division — which included Rangers’ teammates Artemi Panarin and goalie Igor Shesterkin and the Islanders’ Brock Nelson and goalie Ilya Sorokin, lost to the champion Atlantic Division 10-6 in the opening round of the three-on-three tournament.
+Fox and the Metropolitan Division — which included Rangers teammates Artemi Panarin and Igor Shesterkin and the Islanders’ Brock Nelson and Ilya Sorokin — lost to the champion Atlantic Division, 10-6, in the opening round of the three-on-three tournament.

-Fox skated with the Penguins’ Sidney Crosby and the Capitals’ Alex Ovechkin and watched as the future Hall of Famers seamlessly looked like longtime teammates, combining for three goals.
+Fox skated with the Penguins’ Sidney Crosby and the Capitals’ Alex Ovechkin and watched as the future Hall of Famers seamlessly looked like longtime teammates, scoring a combined three goals.
 Fox had the primary assist on Ovechkin’s lone goal.

 “I was trying to just get it off my stick as quick as possible,” Fox said.
 “A lot of people here to see those two.
 I was trying to just play a little defense and let them do their thing.”